peteroupc/encoding/docs/PeterO.Text.Encodings.md

         System.IO.Stream input);

 Decodes data read from a data stream into a text string in the given character encoding.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.DecodeToString(input)
         ` .
-If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.
+If the object's class already has a DecodeToString method with the ame parameters, that method takes precedence over this extension ethod.

 In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `enc.DecodeToString(input)
         ` .
 If the object's class already has a `DecodeToString